-The Practice complies with the FoI Act and sees it as an opportunity to enhance public trust and confidence in the Practice
+The practice complies with the FoI Act and sees it as an opportunity to enhance public trust and confidence in the practice.

-The Practice maintains a comprehensive 'Publication Scheme' that provides information which is readily accessible without the need for a formal FoI Act request.
+- The practice maintains a comprehensive ‘Publication Scheme’ that provides information which is readily accessible without the need for a formal FoI Act request.

-The Practice works with Norfolk PCT and other bodies with whom we work to ensure that we can meet our FoI Act obligations, including the disclosure of any information that they hold on our behalf.
+- Work with Norfolk PCT and other bodies with whom we work to ensure that we can meet our FoI Act obligations, including the disclosure of any information that they hold on our behalf.

-The Practice charges for information requests in line with the FoI Act Fees Regulations or other applicable regulations, including the Data Protection Act 1998
+- The practice charges for information requests in line with the FoI Act Fees Regulations or other applicable regulations, including the Data Protection Act 1998.

 - We record all FoI Act requests and our responses and monitors our performance in handling requests and complaints.